 Short Pinkie and the Meaning of a Short Finger in Palmistry

 Do you have a short pinkie?
 Sometimes it’s challenging to decipher whether a finger is longer or shorter than usual.
 A small finger can be thin or short, sometimes both.
 A short pinkie is when it does not reach the top crease of the ring finger.
-Be aware though that the pinkie might actually be low set, in which case you might have to measure it.
+Be aware though, that the pinkie might be low set, in which case you might have to measure it.

 If you are interested in palmistry, you might think that it’s all about the lines on the palm.
 Modern hand readers know that the most crucial part of a good palm reading is knowing about the character of the person.
 Without this information, the reading can be deficient and unsuitable for the subject.
-The shape of the hand and length of the fingers are the most noticeable first impressions.
+The shape of the hand and the length of the fingers are the most noticeable first impressions.
 You can tell just by a quick glance if someone has something unusual like short fingers.

 The best way to begin is by first deciding if all the fingers are of average length.

 How to tell if the fingers are of average length?
 Firstly, look at the back of the hand.
 Notice whether the palm is long and rectangular or square.
 If the fingers appear similar length overall, then they are average.
 Typical length fingers should have the middle finger the longest and the ring and index almost the same.

 When a finger is of average length, it characteristically shows a balanced individual who would possess a normal level of confidence, ambition, ego and responsibility.
 Note that most males have a ring finger slightly longer than the index.

 I have found that the middle finger is the best guide to begin judging the index and ring fingers, and they should reach a little over halfway along the top phalange of the middle finger.
 Once you have established if the fingers are long or short, then you can decide whether the pinkie is shorter than usual.